Abuse of power has its pitfalls, with a day of reckoning just up ahead. Beware...

 but, again, always too late.

 The moral of the story?
-Abuse of power has its pitfalls, with a day of reckoning just up ahead.
+Abuse of power has its pitfalls, and a day of reckoning lies just up ahead.